-If you notice uneven tire wear, high-pitched shrieks when you're turning and feel that the steering has become shaky or loosened, you want to check if it's a ball joint issue or a more serious tie rod problem.
+If you notice uneven tyre wear, high-pitched shrieks when you're turning or feel that the steering has become shaky or loose, you want to check if it's a ball joint issue or a more serious tie rod problem.
 These 2 parts act as the linkage between your steering and suspension with your tyres so it pays to replace these through routine maintenance.
 Most times if only one tie rod end or ball joint is worn you can be replacing only one but it pays to do both sides of your vehicle at the same time.
 Tie rod failure induces steering loss which may lead to accidents.
 Once these are replaced it pays to have a wheel alignment carried out on your vehicle to ensure factory settings and limit premature wear.

 Tie rod ends connect the steering rack to the steering knuckle on each front wheel.
 An adjusting sleeve sits between the two tie rod ends so that when you turn the steering wheel, the movement is transmitted until the tie rod ends push or pull the wheel and allow you to turn.